MP3vius/portfolio/README.md

-# My Penetration Testing Portfolio
+# My Portfolio

 Welcome to my portfolio!
-This repository contains resources related to penetration testing, including certifications and report examples from Hack The Box (HTB) machines.
+This repository contains resources related to Information Technology and penetration testing, including certifications and report examples from Hack The Box (HTB) machines.

 ## 🎓 Certifications

-This section contains the certifications I've earned in the field of penetration testing.
+This section contains the certifications I've earned in the field of IT and Cybersecurity.

 [Click here to view my certifications](./certifications)